 There are three steps involved in Spark Seed Funding:

-1. Online application
+1. Online application (See below)

-1. Individual Projects
+1. Individual Innovator Applications

-NCHDs, nurses and midwives are invited to submit applications for funding of up to €3,000 for projects led by individuals.
-The most promising applications will be shortlisted to attend a one-day workshop and invited to do a pitch presentation at this event.
+NCHDs, HSCPs, nurses and midwives are invited to submit applications for funding for projects led by individuals.
+The most promising applications will be shortlisted to attend a workshop to develop their problem and potential solutions and later invited to do a pitch presentation.
 Funding will be allocated to the strongest projects.

-2. Group Projects
+2. Group Innovator Applications

-We are trialling a new multidisciplinary team application in 2020.
-Applications for funding of up to €5,000 are open to groups that contain at least one NCHD, one nurse or midwife and one other healthcare provider.
-They must be led by an NCHD, nurse or midwife.
-The teams will be invited to attend two workshops spread out over a few weeks to further develop their idea using the principles of Design Thinking.
-Pitches will be done at the second workshop and funding will be awarded to the best projects.
+Multidisciplinary team applications are highly encouraged.
+Applications for funding are open to groups that contain at least one NCHD, one nurse or midwife or one oHSCP and one other healthcare professional.
+The teams will also be invited to attend a workshop to develop their idea using the principles of design.

 If you need help further developing your idea or have any questions about the initiative, please contact email@example.com